underscoreio/underscoreio/src/html/_drafts/liftrx.md

 [LiftWeb](http://liftweb.net) makes building dynamic websites extremely easy whilst hiding away a lot of the plumbing.
 [RxScala](http://reactivex.io/rxscala/) is a Scala adapter for [RxJava](https://github.com/ReactiveX/RxJava), "a library for composing asynchronous and event-based programs using observable sequences for the Java VM".

+*TODO - Motivation*

 This blog describes how we combined Lift and RxScala for event-based UI components consuming and producing observable sequences.

 [RxLift](https://github.com/channingwalton/rxlift) is an example project demonstrating these ideas.

  <!-- break -->

-(If you would like an introduction to Rx please refer to [ReactiveX](http://reactivex.io), and to [Exploring Lift](http://exploring.liftweb.net/master/index.html) to learn about LiftWeb).
+(If you would like an introduction to Rx please refer to [ReactiveX](http://reactivex.io), and to [Simply Lift](http://simply.liftweb.net/) to learn about LiftWeb).

 ### The Basic Ideas